MinaArzaghi/MinaArzaghi.github.io/aboutme.md

 # About Me

 Hello, I'm Mina Arzaghi, a passionate and dedicated individual with a strong background in Data Science and Machine Learning and Project Management.
 Currently, I'm pursuing my Ph.D. in
-Data Science at HEC Montreal under supervision of Prof.[Jean-François Plante](https://www.hec.ca/en/profs/jfplante.html).
+Data Science at HEC Montreal under supervision of Prof. [Jean-François Plante](https://www.hec.ca/en/profs/jfplante.html).
 My research focuses on the critical topic of Trustworthy Machine Learning, particularly delving into Algorithmic Fairness within Recommender Systems.

 ## Ph.D.
 Research

 In my Ph.D. journey, I am exploring the intricate landscape of Trustworthy Machine Learning.
 My primary research interest lies in the realm of Algorithmic Fairness, a crucial aspect of modern machine learning systems.
 Specifically, I am investigating how to ensure fairness and equity in Recommender Systems, where recommendations play a significant role in influencing user decisions.
 By identifying and addressing bias and discrimination in these systems, I aim to contribute to the creation of more inclusive and ethical technology.

-Currently, I am further expanding my expertise as a Research Intern at [Mila](https://mila.quebec/en/), working under the guidance of Prof.[Golnoosh Farnadi](https://gfarnadi.github.io/).
+Currently, I am further expanding my expertise as a Research Intern at [Mila](https://mila.quebec/en/), working under the guidance of Prof. [Golnoosh Farnadi](https://gfarnadi.github.io/).
 My focus lies in addressing ethical challenges within conversational recommender systems, where I am delving into the intricacies of ensuring responsible and unbiased AI-driven interactions.

 ## Professional Background